Tom Santopietro: Authorship

-An acclaimed biographer, Santopietro wrote in-depth studies of several Hollywood icons, who reflected and defined the American cultural landscape.
-These included Doris Day (Considering Doris Day), Barbra Streisand (The Importance of Being Barbra), and the definitive account of Frank Sinatra's Hollywood film career (Sinatra in Hollywood).
+As a biographer, Santopietro wrote in-depth studies of several Hollywood icons, who reflected and defined the American cultural landscape.
+These included Doris Day (Considering Doris Day), Barbra Streisand (The Importance of Being Barbra), and an account of Frank Sinatra's Hollywood film career (Sinatra in Hollywood).

 Santopietro's latest book, The Sound of Music Story: How A Beguiling Young Novice, A Handsome Austrian Captain, and Ten Singing Von Trapp Children Inspired the Most Beloved Film of All Time, is a behind-the-scenes chronicle of the filming of The Sound of Music in Austria and Hollywood.
 It reviews the real-life story of Maria von Trapp, the critical controversy which greeted the movie, the film's relationship to the turbulent 1960s, and the super stardom which engulfed Julie Andrews in its immediate aftermath.
 Santopietro also provides a historian's critical analysis of the careers of director Robert Wise and screenwriter Ernest Lehman.

-Santopietro's The Godfather Effect, was a critically acclaimed study of the Godfather films - as well as Mario Puzo's novel - and their effect on American culture.
+Santopietro's The Godfather Effect, was a study of the Godfather films - as well as Mario Puzo's novel - and their effect on American culture.
 According to Santopietro, The Godfather was a turning point in American cultural consciousness.
 With its emphasis on proud ethnicity, The Godfather changed not just the way Italian-Americans saw themselves, but how Americans of all backgrounds viewed their individual and national self-identities, their possibilities, and attendant disappointments.

-The "Godfather Effect" had a broader philosophical dimension, as well.
-As noted by Santopietro, "what Puzo delivered - brilliantly - was nothing less than a disquisition on the madness, glory, and failure of the American dream."
-Early in the novel, Amerigo Bonasera declares "I believe in America."
-The novel then depicts a nation where Mafia and big business are two sides of the same coin: both are corrupt, tell the truth selectively, and do exactly as they wish.

 The Godfather Effect was widely reviewed, and well received by the press.
 The Hollywood Reporter called it "a beautiful narrative of the way pop culture shapes our self-image."

 The Wall Street Journal declared that "part memoir, part devotional film essay and part reflection on the meaning of ethnicity in American life, The Godfather Effect defines how the Godfather movies, along with the 1969 Mario Puzo novel from which they were adapted, reflected the madness, glory and failure of the American dream.
 By exploring that dream in distinctly Italian-American terms, the movies succeeded in delivering nothing less than the Italianization of American culture.
 In other words, they were so cool that everyone wanted to seem a little Italian."

 Newsday appreciated the personal dimension in Santopietro's book, noting, "In the end, it's the personal moments, such as Santopietro taking his aging dad to revisit the field where he played baseball as a child, that are most rewarding.
 The films make up the shell of The Godfather Effect, but it's the connections with family that give it a center as sweet as cannoli cream."